The Book of Bad Dreams

 Picture with pillow over his ears and bad dreams playing a xylophone, banging on pails and other toys for drums, etc.

-Who knew these bad dreams made an awful, frightening, terribly unavoidable 12-piece orchestra?
+Who knew these bad dreams could play?
+They made an awful, upsetting, terribly unavoidable 12-piece orchestra.

 page 10

-The mailman suggested mailing the bad dreams away.
-A few awful, frightening, terribly unavoidable, cackling bad dreams later and I had collected enough to stuff a very large envelope.
-I licked it shut and sent it to a place I thought very far away.
+The mailman suggested shipping the bad dreams away.
+A few awful, upsetting, terribly unavoidable, cackling bad dreams later and Norton had collected enough to stuff a very large envelope.
+He licked it shut and sent it to a place he thought very far away.

 page 11

 But the next day the envelope returned.
-Those same bad dreams crawled out of the envelope, hooted and hollered for hours.
+Those same bad dreams crawled out of the envelope, hooted and hollered for hours and hours.

 “What a delightful vacation!” said one.
 “Time for bed,” said another…